ta-datapt-bcn/PR01-project-python/Readme_Mastermind.md

 - [Links](#links)

 ## Project Description
-In this project I will create the **game Mastermind** where the user interacts with the computer.
+In this project have created the **game Mastermind** where the user interacts with the computer.
 My game will be able to take an input from the user and provide an output from the computer.

 ## Rules